erikhyrkas/snakes/README.md

 `"Why did it have to be snakes?"`

-## Current Development: Why Snakes - v0.3 Base Model
+## Current Development: Why Snakes - v0.4 Base Model

-I've taken a step back from following the mamba-2 paper so closely and focused on making a simple state space model work.
+I'm continuing my focus on making a simple state space model work.
+With this version, I'm searching for a better mechanism for long range tokens to have their influence propagate.
+I'm still not ready to abandon the state space design for an RNN-based approach -- but I did link a paper below and that may be my next step.
+We'll see.

 ## Design Philosophy and Goals: